 commodity price because these cocoa beans are very rare.
 The fine Criollo species of

 bean are a more delicate crop and represent less than 10% of the world cocoa

 production; the certified organically grown versions are even a smaller

 Olivia Chocolat is naturally a reddish brown in colour; it is not to be mistaken as

-there are no milk solids in our chocolate which is also naturally gluten and peanut free.
-We do not make milk chocolate nor do we intend to.
+there are no milk solids in our chocolate which is also naturally gluten, peanut, nut soy and dairy free.
+We do not make milk chocolate from dairy nor do we intend to.
 Most people in Canada

 know dark chocolate as the dark black, commodity traded chocolate.
 This bean is the Forestaro Bean that is

 indigenous to Africa and represents the other 90% of the